DamjanLasicJurkovic/CERRES_public/README.md

 We are always happy to receive any feedback or suggestions for additional features!

-## Bla bla bla
+## Installation
+The open beta version of CERRES is to be released soon.

-You can download the latest release on the [CERRES github](https://github.com/DamjanLasicJurkovic/CERRES_public) under releases.
+Afterwards, you will be able to download the latest release on the [CERRES github](https://github.com/DamjanLasicJurkovic/CERRES_public) under releases.

 ## Contact
 Main CERRES developer: